amirseyedian/bypass-403/README.md

-Here’s your README file in proper Markdown format:

 # 403 Bypass Script

 This script attempts to bypass 403 Forbidden access restrictions by appending and modifying URL paths in different ways.
 It generates a list of URL variations based on encoding, path traversal, and other techniques.